The committee's discussion

 The committee noted that in the Adult dental health survey 2009 (Health and Social Care Information Centre) only 9% of adults with teeth and 7% without teeth recalled being asked by their dentist about smoking.
 Similarly, only 36% recalled being asked about their diet.
 According to the survey, 78% of adults recalled being given advice at the dentist on cleaning their teeth or gums.

 The committee also noted that in England, 75% of adults with natural teeth reported that they brush their teeth at least twice a day (76% of them using high or medium strength fluoride toothpaste).
 But 66% of adults in the same survey had plaque on at least 1 tooth and 68% had calculus (tartar or hardened dental plaque) in at least 1 sextant of the dental arch.
+One of the six equal parts into which the dental arch (the curved structure formed by the teeth in their normal position) may be divided.
 In addition, 37% of people who regularly go to the dentist said they do not use oral hygiene products such as dental floss and interdental brushes.

 The committee was aware that around 20% of adults were not satisfied with their dentist.
 People in this group tend to rate their own oral health lower, leave longer intervals between visits to the dentist and are more likely to be extremely anxious about going.
 Therefore the committee agreed it is important to address the reasons why some people do not wish to use services regularly.